Trust4AI/GENIE/README.md

 }
 ```

-To send this request via _curl_, you can use the following command:
+To send this request via _curl_, you can use the following command.

 ```bash
 curl -X 'POST' \